ashupandith/intprp/interview_preparation/jd_food_ordering_1000_topicwise_interview_qa.md

 Checkout should depend on an IPaymentGateway interface.
 Each provider implements this interface.
 Adding a new provider should require a new adapter, not changes in core checkout logic.

 #### Final Interview Answer
-I apply Open/Closed Principle by introducing abstractions like IPaymentGateway.
-New payment providers can be added as new implementations without modifying checkout business logic.
+Open/Closed Principle means the system should be open for extension but closed for modification.
+In payment integration, checkout should not directly contain Razorpay, Stripe, or Adyen-specific logic.
+I would define an abstraction like IPaymentGateway, and each provider would implement it separately.
+If a new provider is added, we add a new adapter class instead of modifying checkout logic.
+This reduces regression risk and makes the system extensible.

 ---